awsdocs/aws-kms-developer-guide/doc_source/importing-keys-delete-key-material.md

 # Deleting Imported Key Material<a name="importing-keys-delete-key-material"></a>

-When you import key material, you have the option of specifying a time at which the key material expires\.
+When you import key material, you can specify an expiration date\.
 When the key material expires, AWS KMS deletes the key material and the customer master key \(CMK\) becomes unusable\.
 You can also delete key material on demand\.
 Whether you wait for the key material to expire or you delete it manually, the effect is the same\.
 AWS KMS deletes the key material, the CMK's [key state](key-state.md) changes to *pending import*, and the CMK is unusable\.
 To use the CMK again, you must reimport the same key material\.

-Deleting key material affects the CMK right away, but you can reverse the deletion of key material by reimporting the same key material into the CMK\.
-In contrast, [scheduling key deletion](deleting-keys.md#deleting-keys-how-it-works) for a CMK is irreversible\.
-It deletes the key material and all metadata associated with the CMK, and requires a waiting period of between 7 and 30 days\.
+Deleting key material affects the CMK immediately, but you can reverse the deletion of key material by reimporting the same key material into the CMK\.
+In contrast, deleting a CMK is irreversible\.
+If you [schedule key deletion](deleting-keys.md#deleting-keys-how-it-works) and the required waiting period expires, AWS KMS deletes the key material and all metadata associated with the CMK\.

 To delete key material, you can use the AWS Management Console or the AWS KMS API\.
 You can use the API directly by making HTTP requests, or through one of the [AWS SDKs](https://aws.amazon.com/tools/#sdk) or [command line tools](https://aws.amazon.com/tools/#cli)\.